Transfinite Topological Dynamics: Transfinite dynamical relations

 The relation $\lambda\{\mathcal{C}\}$, just like the usual relation $\mathcal{C}$ in finite systems, is independent of the metric, in the sense that it stays unchanged if $d$ is replaced by a topologically equivalent metric $d'$.
 In fact, $x\,\lambda\{\mathcal{C}\}\,y$ is equivalent to the claim that, for every neighborhood $U\subseteq X\times X$ of the set $\{(x,x):x\in X\}$, there is a $\lambda$-chain such that $C_U\subseteq U$.
 We prefer the definition using the metric because, just as it happens with $\mathcal{C}$, it is easier to work with.

 \begin{defi} For $\mathcal{A}=\mathcal{H},\mathcal{R},\mathcal{N}$ or $\mathcal{C}$ we set

 \end{defi}

-When $\lambda=\omega$, the previous relations become respectively the usual orbit\footnote{Often the same symbol $\mathcal{O}$ is used for both the orbit of a point and the orbit relation; to avoid potential confusion here we introduced the symbol $\mathcal{H}$.}, recurrence, nonwandering and chain recurrence relations (which we indicate here respectively by $\mathcal{H}$, $\mathcal{R}$, $\mathcal{N}$ and $\mathcal{C}$), as defined for instance in \cite[Chapter 1]{akin1993general}.
+When $\lambda=\omega$, the previous relations become respectively the usual orbit, recurrence, nonwandering and chain recurrence relations (which we indicate here respectively by $\mathcal{H}$, $\mathcal{R}$, $\mathcal{N}$ and $\mathcal{C}$; often the same symbol $\mathcal{O}$ is used for both the orbit of a point and the orbit relation; to avoid potential confusion here we introduced the symbol $\mathcal{H}$), as defined for instance in \cite[Chapter 1]{akin1993general}.
 In particular,

 However, notice that, although $(x,y)\in \omega\{\mathcal{C}\}\iff (x,y)\in\mathcal{C}$, an $(\epsilon,\omega)$-chain does not generally correspond to an (ordinary) $\epsilon$-chain with the same number of points.